How to Manage Debt Step by Step

 How to manage debt if your debt-to-income ratio is too high

 It’s important to note that if your DTI is over 41%, you can’t get loan approval.
 However, you can get credit cards and take on credit card debt.
 You can also qualify for alternative financing solutions (AFS) that don’t require credit checks, such as payday loans.
-This is how you can get overextended with debt and end up with a DTI over 41%.
+This is how you can get overextended with debt and end up with a DTI of over 41%.

 If your ratio is above 50% it’s a sign of debt problems and you need to take immediate action.
-Which actions you take depend on your financial situation, budget, credit and the types of debt you hold.
+Which actions you take depend on your financial situation, budget, credit, and the types of debt you hold.
 Here are some options you should consider to help you get out of debt faster:

-If you’re spending over half of your income on debt payments, you need a better way to pay off your debt. |
+If you’re spending over half your income on debt payments, find a better way to pay off your debt.

 Option 1: Refinance or negotiate for lower interest rates